Zacatlán: History

 The name Zacatlán comes from Nahuatl and mean “place of zacate grass.”
 The appendage “de las Manzanas” is Spanish for “of the apples,” which is derived from the area's abundance production of apples.
 The city is known by two other names Zacatlan de Marques Galindo and San Pedro Zacatlan.

 The first to settle the area was the Zacateca tribe located in what are now Otlatlán and Tenamitec around 583.
-In 1115, Chichimecas related to Xólotl, founder of Texcoco, came to dominate the area.
-Later the area would come under the control of the Aztec Empire.
-In the 12th century, Olmeca, Xicalancas, also Nahuatl speakers, came into the area from Tlaxcala, but were later displaced by the Toltecs after the fall of Tula.
-After this, there were other migrations of Nahuatl speakers in the area.
+In 1115, Chichimecas related to King Xolotl, founder of Texcoco, came to dominate the area.
+In the 12th century, Olmeca-Xicallancas, also Nahuatl speakers, came into the area from Tlaxcala, but were later displaced by the Toltecs after the fall of Tula.
+After this, there were other migrations of Nahuatl speakers in the area, and this was the most common language here by the early sixteenth-century.
+Later the area would come under the influence of the Aztec Empire, included in the tributary province of Tlapacoya.
+However, it likely retained a particular degree of autonomy due to its location near Tlaxcala, a long-standing enemy of the Aztecs, and attempted to present itself as independent.
+Supported by Moctezuma II, Zacatlan waged war against Tlaxcala and Tetela, and in return gave Moctezuma gifts.
+It additionally paid tribute in maize and clothing.
+Besides typical Mesoamerican staple crops, Zacatlan also produced maguey, pita, lime, amole, and wild game, and its merchants sold these in distant places.